ANTHRO-103 - Introduction to Cultural Anthropology - Laurie Rodriguez

 What to Expect in this Course

-The amount of material covered in this 8-week course is IDENTICAL to the amount covered in a 16-week traditional course.
+- The amount of material covered in this 5-week course is IDENTICAL to the amount covered in a 16-week traditional course.

-In order to do well in this course, you will need to complete all assignments (including exams) thoroughly and accurately and submit them to me by their deadline.
+- In order to do well in this course, you will need to complete all assignments (including exams) thoroughly and accurately and submit them to me before their deadline.

 Types of Assessments

 Each week, students will be asked to complete weekly readings, view videos, complete activities, and submit assignments.
-Assignments will also include a long term project, completing an ethnography of a chosen culture.
+Assignments will include Canvas submissions as well as posts made to a personal blog each student will create for the class, allowing them to interact and discuss topics with other students.
 Assignments and quizzes will be evaluated and will contribute toward your final grade in this class.
 Videos and activities are tools to be used to help you better understand the material and to complete your assignments accurately.
-Short quizzes will be given once a week.
-There will also be two exams for this course, a midterm at the end of week 4 and a non-cumulative final exam in week.
+Quizzes will be given once a week.
+There will also be one exam for this course, a cumulative final exam in week 5.

 Textbook Information / Link to ZTC Textbook